wnyao/OrderingApplication/README.md

 * Swipe to remove for cart item (data persistentcy on removing item is still inconsistent)

 ## Requirements
-Ordering application is a mock up with below requirements:
+Ordering application is a mock up based upon below requirements:
 * **Page 1:** List of mock menu items with item picture, price, short description, and ability to add item to Cart with quantity selector.
 * **Page 2:** Cart page which lists the items previously added.
 User should be able to remove items from cart, and also submit their Cart as an order.
 No backend is required for this app, simply assume that the order data will be sent somewhere and clear the cart on the client